- How to Add Sound Effects to a Video for YouTube – Beginner’s Guide

 In the image below, see how the logo, music (track 1) and impact sound effect (track 2) are all lined up to work in unison.

-Lastly, remember to have some fun experimenting with sound effects!
+Lastly, remember to have some fun experimenting with sound effects for YouTube videos!
 Get creative by layering multiple sounds, especially for scenes with explosions or massive impacts.

 So you’ve got a sound effect from our SFX Cellar, you’ve imported it into your video project and you’ve timed it perfectly - but what if after all that the sound isn’t quite right for your scene?
 Don’t worry, this is where the wonders of sound design come in.